Big Lips, Boobs And Bums: Inside Sydney’s Cosmetic Obsession

 However Veronica said that for her, undergoing these procedures is less about following a trend and more of a personal decision centred around happiness.

 This is your face at the end of the day.
-Like if it makes you feel happier, do it,”she said.
+Like if it makes you feel happier, do it,”

 In Sydney, Botox costs between $300 to $1,000 each time you visit a cosmetic surgeon, while for boos jobs and reductions, each cost around $12,000 and $15,000.